A Conceptual Framework for Externally-influenced Agents: An Assisted Reinforcement Learning Review: A Conceptual Framework for Assisted Reinforcement Learning

-The previously discussed RL approaches (i.e., IntRL, RLfD, and TL) are examples of ARL methods that use external information to supplement the agent's decision-making process and learning.
-Additional examples of approaches that use an external information source to assist the agent are addressed in Section \ref{sec:arl_examples}.
+The previously mentioned RL approaches are just examples of ARL methods that use external information to supplement the agent's decision-making process and learning.
+Additional details of these and other approaches and how they use an external information source to assist the agent (in terms of our ARL framework) are addressed in Section~\ref{sec:arl_examples}.
 The external information source is most commonly a human or another artificial agent.
 Regardless of the source, the use of external information has often been shown to improve an agent's ability and learning speed.
 In the next section, we present a more detailed conceptual framework for ARL which is the base for the taxonomy we propose subsequently.